Brock Peters: Recognition

 Brock was awarded the 26th Screen Actors Guild Life Achievement Award in 1990 for his acting career and humanitarian contributions.
 He was given a star on the Hollywood Walk of Fame in the live theater category in 1992.

-Personal life and death
+Personal life

 Peters was once romantically involved with actress Ja'net Dubois.
-Peters was married to Dolores 'DiDi' Daniels from 1961 until her death in 1989.
-Their daughter Lisa Jo Peters was born November 3, 1962.
+He was married to Dolores 'DiDi' Daniels from 1961 until her death in 1989.
+Their daughter, Lisa Jo Peters, was born November 3, 1962.
 Peters delivered the eulogy at Gregory Peck's funeral in 2003.
 His character, Tom Robinson, was defended by Peck's Atticus Finch in 1962's To Kill a Mockingbird.

-He died in Los Angeles from complications from pancreatic cancer on August 23, 2005, at the age of 78.
-Peters is buried in the Revelation section at Hollywood Hills Forest Lawn Cemetery, in Los Angeles, CA.
+Peters died in Los Angeles from pancreatic cancer on August 23, 2005, at the age of 78.
+He is buried in the Revelation section at Hollywood Hills Forest Lawn Cemetery, in Los Angeles, California.